 Community Service

-A court may include community service as part of a sentence.
-This typically involves performing unpaid work for a non-profit organization or government agency, such as cleaning up local highways for several hours each week.
+A court might require community service as part of your sentence.
+This usually means doing unpaid work for a non-profit or government agency, like helping clean up highways each week.

 Restitution